XinranLiuP/oop-course-oct-2024/README.md

 ## Naming your local files

-To avoid conflicts with the files pushed into this repository, make sure your local working copies of files have names ending in `-local.py`, or that they are contained in folder with names ending in `-local`.
+To avoid conflicts with the files pushed into this repository, make sure that your local working copies of files have names ending in `-local.py`, or that they are contained in folder with names ending in `-local`.
 There are `.gitignore` rules set up to ignore such files and folders in commits.